ESPN to host town hall to address accusations that it mistreats black employees

 The vast majority of ESPN analysts are black.

-Seven of ESPN’s most promoted personalities under 40 are black: Maria Taylor, Malika Andrews, Marcus Spears, Chiney Ogwumike, Elle Duncan, Kim Martin, and Domonique Foxworth,
+Seven of ESPN’s most promoted personalities under 40 are black: Maria Taylor, Malika Andrews, Marcus Spears, Chiney Ogwumike, Elle Duncan, Kim Martin, and Domonique Foxworth.

 ESPN is offering Maria Taylor more than three times what it pays Laura Rutledge, whose resume is similar to Taylor’s.
 ESPN lets Mark Jones and Jalen Rose tweet racist nonsense because the company is afraid to address them.
 ESPN is desperate to re-sign each black talent, while happily cutting ties with other races.